-Exchange rate risk is the risk that unexpected changes in exchange rates expose the Council to greater costs or a shortfall in income than have been budgeted for. fluctuations in foreign exchange rates create an unexpected or unbudgeted burden on the council The Council has a minimal exposure to exchange rate risk as it does not enter into loans or investments in foreign currency for treasury management purposes.
+Exchange rate risk is the risk that fluctuations in foreign exchange rates create an unexpected or unbudgeted burden on the council's finances, against which the Council has failed to protect itself adequately.
+The Council has a minimal exposure to exchange rate risk as it does not enter into loans or investments in foreign currency for treasury management purposes.